mrenoch/dangerousgifts/content/references.md

 \bibitem{}
 Olfson M, Blanco C, Liu S, Wang S, & Correll CU.
 (2012).
 National trends in the office-based treatment of children, adolescents, and adults with antipsychotics. _Archives of General Psychiatry, 69_(12), 1247-1256. \url{http://doi.org/10.1001/archgenpsychiatry.2012.647}.

 \bibitem{}
+Olson, M, Seikkula, J. & Ziedonis, D. (2014).
+The key elements of dialogic practice in Open Dialogue.
+The University of Massachusetts Medical School.
+Worcester, MA.

+\bibitem{}
 Ong, W. (1982). _Orality and Literacy: The Technologizing of the Word_.
 New Accents Series.
 London and New York: Methuen.